alexle/alexle.github.com/posts/linked-list-python.markdown

 Adding a node to a linked list takes a couple steps.

 1. Create a node.
+If it is the first node, set the 'head' pointer to it.
-2. Set the current last node's 'next' pointer to this node.
+2. Set the last node's 'next' pointer to this node.
 This keeps the nodes linked.
-3. Set the current tail pointer to the new node.
-If it's the first node (head = none), also set the head pointer to this node.
+3. Update the 'tail' pointer to the new node.

 <div id="code">
 &nbsp;&nbsp; <font color="#f0e68c"><b>def</b></font>&nbsp;<font color="#98fb98">AddNode</font>( self, data ):<br>